db0/godot-card-game-framework/tutorial/QUICKSTART.md

 1. Create a new directory to store your own game's definition.
 Let's put it in `res://src/new_card_game`
 1. find and Right click on `res://src/custom/CGFBoard.tscn` and select "Duplicate...".
 As a name, write "Board.tcsn".
 1. find and Right click on `res://src/custom/CGFBoard.gd` and select "Duplicate...".
 As a name, write "Board.gd".
-1. From the filesystem tab, drag and drop Board.tcsn and Board.gd inside `res://src/new_card_game`
+1. From the filesystem tab, drag and drop Board.tcsn and Board.gd and SP.gd inside `res://src/new_card_game`
 1. Double click `res://src/new_card_game/Board.tcsn` to open it.
 Right click on the root node and "Attach Script". then in the path either nagivate, or type `res://src/new_card_game/Board.gd`
 1. find and Right click on `res://src/core/Main.tscn` and select "New Inherited Scene".
 A new unsaved scene will open.
 1. In the inspector, under "Script Variables", click on "[empty]" next to Board Scene, then "load" then navigate to your `res://src/new_card_game/Board.tcsn`